Baltimore Hebrew Institute (BHI ) is committed to supporting the education of Judaic

 Education and Communal Service at Towson University. • Submit a resume and complete a short questionnaire regarding your professional goals.

-Need-based Scholarship Need-based scholarships will meet Towson University criteria for need and will be
+Need-based Scholarship Need-based scholarships will be granted based on Towson University criteria for need

 Financial Aid Office and also submit a written request to the BHI office explaining